 The snowy owl buzz has thrown Hedwig into the spotlight for Harry Potter fans, but there are other owl characters to enjoy.
 Who could forget Owl from Winnie the Pooh?
 And the movie Legend of the Guardians: The Owls of Ga’Hoole is a filled with owls.
-Check out this list of other fictional owl characters to enjoy when it’s cold and you’d rather curl up with a book or movie.
+Enjoy books and movies about owls when it’s cold and you’d rather curl up indoors.

 How to Help Owls